 FULL DAY TOUR OF BUCHAREST (1h 30min drive)

-After breakfast, full day sightseeing tour of Bucharest including visit of the famous Parliament Palace.
+After breakfast, full day sightseeing tour of Bucharest including a visit of the famous Parliament Palace.
 The walking tour includes the Revolution Square and the bustling old center of Bucharest.
 You’ll admire as well The Village Museum and famous boulevards and neighborhoods of this interesting city.

 The settlement of Bucharest was first mentioned in 1459 and, ever since, the town went through a series of continuous changes, representing the central scene of Romania’s political, artistic, university, financial and cultural life.
 Between the two world wars, due to the elegant architecture and to the elite living in Bucharest, the city was nicknamed “The Little Paris”.